 sewerage, waste management and remediation activities; Construction; Wholesale and retail trade, repair of motor vehicles and motorcycles; Accommodation and food service activities; Transportation and storage; Information and communication; Financial and insurance activities; Real estate activities; Professional, scientific and technical activities; Administrative and support service activities; Public administration and defense, compulsory social security; Education; Human health and social work activities; Arts, entertainment and recreation; Other service activities; Activities of households as employers, undifferentiated goods- and services producing activities of households for own use; Activities of extraterritorial organizations and bodies.
-Number and type of jobs Number and type of jobs and/or employment in existing businesses as a direct result of your programme.
-Structured data: • Year of reporting • Type of job created No supporting evidence is required. and/or employm ent in existing business es KICO2 How many are women Organization Name Country Sector ILO coding (for employment) will be ILO coding (for employment) will be used: Managers; Professionals; Technicians and associate professionals; Clerical support workers; Service and sales workers; Skilled agricultural, forestry and fishery workers; Craft and related trade workers; Plant and machine operators and assemblers; Elementary occupations; Armed forces occupations NACE (for companies) coding will be used: Agriculture, forestry and fishing; Mining and quarrying; Manufacturing; Electricity, gas, steam and air conditioning supply; Water supply, sewerage, waste management and remediation activities; Construction; Wholesale and retail trade, repair of motor vehicles and motorcycles; Accommodation and food service activities; Transportation and storage; Information and communication; Financial and insurance activities; Real estate activities; Professional, scientific and technical activities; Administrative and support service activities; Public administration and defense, compulsory social security; Education; Human health and social work activities; Arts, entertainment and recreation; Other service activities; Activities of households as employers, undifferentiated goods- and services producing activities of extraterritorial organizations and bodies.
+Number and type Number and type of jobs and/or employment in existing businesses as a direct result of your programme.
+Structured data: • Year of reporting No supporting evidence is required. of jobs and/or employm ent in existing business es KICO2 Type of job created1 How many are women Organization Name Country Sector2 ILO coding (for employment) will be used: Managers; Professionals; Technicians and associate professionals; Clerical support workers; Service and sales workers; Skilled agricultural, forestry and fishery workers; Craft and related trade workers; Plant and machine operators and assemblers; Elementary occupations; Armed forces occupations

+NACE (for companies) coding will be used:

+Agriculture, forestry and fishing; Mining and quarrying; Manufacturing; Electricity, gas, steam and air conditioning supply; Water supply, sewerage, waste management and remediation activities; Construction; Wholesale and retail trade, repair of motor vehicles and motorcycles; Accommodation and food service activities; Transportation and storage; Information and communication; Financial and insurance activities; Real estate activities; Professional, scientific and technical activities; Administrative and support service activities; Public administration and defense, compulsory social security; Education; Human health and social work activities; Arts, entertainment and recreation; Other service activities; Activities of households as employers, undifferentiated goods- and services producing activities of households for own use; Activities of extraterritorial organizations and bodies.

 People trained Students enrolled in EIT- labelled program mes EITHEO 7.5 Sum of students enrolled in EIT labelled master's, EIT labelled PhD programmes, participants in EIT labelled Fellowship schemes and other education activities awarded EIT Label (in year N).
-Structured data: • Year of reporting • Name • Contact detail/email address • Gender • Country of origin • Country of residence • Education programme/activity and information whether the activity has been developed as part of the HEI CBI • Name of the HEI CBI • Name of the HEI / education provider • Year of starting the studies under the EIT label • Country where the education is delivered • Education programme type • Did the student join a start- up?
-If a student graduated in year N, the student should be reported as "Graduates from EIT labelled programmes" only.
+Structured data: If a student graduated in year N, the student should be reported as "Graduates from EIT labelled programmes" only.
 Double reporting of the same student/graduate as "student enrolled" and "graduate" for the same year is not allowed.
-[EITHE07.5] and [EITHE07.1] should sum up to the total number of participants (continuing or finalizing) of EIT labelled programmes for year N. For the question "Did the student join a start-up?": JOIN means join as a (co-)owner of an existing start-up or be employed by a start-up.
+[EITHEO7.5] and [EITHEO7.1] should sum up to the total number of participants (continuing or finalizing) of EIT labelled programmes for year N. For the question "Did the student join a start-up?": JOIN means join as a (co-)owner of an existing start-up or be employed by a start-up.
 No supporting evidence is required.
 Graduate s from EIT labelled program mes EITHEO 7.1 Sum of graduates from EIT labelled master's, PhD programmes and other education activities awarded EIT Label (in year N).
-Structured data: • Year of reporting • Name • Contact detail/email address • Gender • Country of origin • Country of residence • E-mail address • Education programme/activity • Name of the HEI / education provider If a student graduated in year N, the student should be reported as "Graduates from EIT labelled programmes" only.
+Structured data: Year of reporting Name Contact detail/email address Gender Country of origin Country of residence E-mail address Education programme/activity Name of the HEI / education provider If a student graduated in year N, the student should be reported as "Graduates from EIT labelled programmes" only.
 Double reporting of the same student/graduate as "student enrolled" and "graduate" for the same year is not allowed.
 [EITHE07.5] and [EITHE07.1] should sum up to the total number of participants (continuing or finalizing) of EIT labelled programmes for year N. For the question "Did the student join a start-up?": JOIN means join as